csprance/gecs/README.md

 - **World**: The context in which entities and systems exist and interact.

-- **Query**: A way to query for specific entities in the world based on the components they contain or the relationships they have.
+- **World Query**: A way to query for specific entities in the world based on the components they contain or the relationships they have.

+_ **Component Query** In A world query we can define how the components property values should match specific criteria.
+Allowing us to further refine world queries beyond just presence of components.
+See more: [Component_Queries.md](./addons/gecs/COMPONENT_QUERIES.md)

 - **Relationship**: A resource that represents a relationship between a target and a source based on a relation.
 See more: [Relations.md](./addons/gecs/RELATIONSHIPS.md)